An SDSS-V 3D Tomographic Na I Map of the ISM: An Initial Study Towards the Smith Cloud: Analysis

 \subsection{Fitting the Stellar Spectra}

-We fit stellar models to the BOSS spectra using two subsets of the MaStar sample: one corrected for Na\,I absorption and the other for Ca\,II.
-To fit the stellar models, we first perform a grid search to match the values for T$_{eff}$, log\emph{g}, and [Fe/H] provided by the BOSS pipeline via pyXCSAO to those of the MaStar library and find template spectra within close proximity in parameter space, according to the following metric:
+To fit the stellar models, we first perform a grid search to match the values for T$_{\mathrm{eff}}$, log\,\emph{g}, and [Fe/H] provided by the BOSS pipeline via \texttt{pyXCSAO} to those of the MaStar library, and we identify template spectra within close proximity in parameter space according to the following metric:

 where the quantities with subscript \textit{i} denote properties of the star being fitted and those denoted by \textit{j} correspond to the stellar model; $\sigma$ is the uncertainty of the quantity for both stars (\emph{i},\emph{j}) added in quadrature.
 We fit all MaStar spectra to a BOSS spectrum within $\psi < 1$, a broad cut that increases the pool of candidate templates and mitigates potential biases from the pipeline stellar parameters.
 The observed spectrum is first shifted to the stellar rest frame using the BOSS pipeline radial velocity.
 For each template, we apply the \citet{Fitzpatrick+1999} dust extinction law and determine the best-fit extinction $A_V$ by minimizing the residuals between the reddened template and the BOSS spectrum with a bounded least-squares optimization.
 We simultaneously fit a scalar normalization constant to account for distance.
-We repeat this for all templates within $\psi<$1 for a single BOSS spectrum, and adopt the fit with the lowest $\chi ^{2}_{\nu}$$\sim$1 is illustrated in Figure~\ref{fig:fitted_spectra}.
-For analysis, we impose a $\chi^{2}_{\nu}$ cutoff of 1, which constitutes 25\% and 22\% of the fits in the Na\,I model and Ca\,II model samples, respectively.
+We repeat this for all templates within $\psi < 1$ for a single BOSS spectrum, and adopt the fit with the lowest $\chi^{2}_{\nu}$ as the best fit.
+A typical fit with $\chi^{2}_{\nu} \sim 1$ is illustrated in Figure~\ref{fig:fitted_spectra}.
+For analysis, we impose a $\chi^{2}_{\nu}$ cutoff of 1, which constitutes 26\% and 23\% of the fits in the Na\,I model and Ca\,II model samples, respectively.
 Figure \ref{fig:chi2_phi} shows a density map of the points in $\psi$ vs $\chi^{2}_{\nu}$.
 We find that the good fits span the allowable range of $\psi$ with little preference for higher or lower values.